 The 2025 target was reduced as some work shifted from 2025 to 2024.
 The forecasted mileage for the remainder of the 2023-2025 WMP cycle is unchanged.
 The 2025 projected capital expenditures for transmission overhead hardening - distribution underbuild were increased due to additional projects beginning in 2025 that will be completed in the 2026-2028 WMP cycle.
-The 2025 projected O&M expenditures were increased due to adjustments made to align 2025 expenditures with historical O&M spend data (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.2.5.2 for details on Transmission Overhead Hardening - Distribution Underbuild).
+The 2025 projected O&M expenditures were increased due to adjustments made to align 2025 expenditures with historical O&M spend data.